iqranaz240/Improvement-of-Quantum-Circuits-Using-H-U-H-Sandwich-Technique-with-Diagonal-Matrix-Implementation/README.md

 # Improvement of Quantum Circuits Using H-U-H Sandwich Technique with Diagonal Matrix Implementation

 Alhamdulillah!
-My Research Paper on Quantum Computing having title "Improvement of Quantum Circuits Using H-U-H Sandwich Technique with Diagonal Matrix Implementation" has been published in an international journal with my corresponding Iqra Naz in this paper we have design a technique and algorithm for the reduction of the components in the Circuit of quantum computing and simulate and apply it using Qiskit and named it as "H-U-H Sandwich Technique" Please Have a Read and Give Feed Back
+My Research Paper on Quantum Computing having title "Improvement of Quantum Circuits Using H-U-H Sandwich Technique with Diagonal Matrix Implementation" has been published in an international journal with my co-author Muhammad Miqdad Khan.
+In this paper we have design a technique and algorithm for the reduction of the components in the Circuit of quantum computing and simulate and apply it using Qiskit and named it as "H-U-H Sandwich Technique" Please Have a Read and Give Feed Back

 #### Journals Website link:
 http://www.ajscieng.com/index.php/ajse/article/view/ajse2013098/ajse2013098